lsa-pucrs/Player-Stage-Manual/docs/INTERFACES.md

 * [Definition 2](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__tutorial__devices.html).
 A specification of how to interact with a certain class of robotic sensor, actuator, or algorithm.
 The interface defines the syntax and semantics of all messages that can be exchanged with entities in the same class.

 Consider the ranger interface.
-This interface defines a format in which a generic (vendor independent) range-sensor can return range readings.
-So it define the data structure of messages exchanged between a client-side controler and a serve-side device driver.
-This is how Player abstracts the specifics of a hardware module, such as an ranger device.
-For example, SICK LMS200 device has its own protocol to interface with its hardware, however, when integrate with Player, the Player driver for SICK LMS200 will use the generic vendor independent ranger interface.
-Thus, the client-side controler software is not aware of the laser ranger brand.
+This interface defines a format in which a generic (vendor independent) range sensor can return range readings.
+So it defines the data structure of messages exchanged between a client-side controller and a serve-side device driver.
+This is how Player abstracts the specifics of a hardware module, such as a ranger device.
+For example, SICK LMS200 device has its own protocol to interface with its hardware, however, when integrated with Player, the Player driver for SICK LMS200 will use the generic vendor independent ranger interface.
+Thus, the client-side controller software is not aware of the laser ranger brand.

-So, when a client-side controler software creates the `sonarProxy` device based on the `RangerProxy`, we are defining that this device obeys the `ranger interface`, sending and receiveing messages according to the datatypes (structs) defined in this interface.
+So, when a client-side controller software creates the `sonarProxy` device based on the `RangerProxy`, we are defining that this device obeys the `ranger interface`, sending and receiving messages according to the data types (structs) defined in this interface.
 For instance, when the `sonarProxy.GetRange(i)` method is executed, the read message has the following format `player_ranger_data_range_t`, defined in the file `libplayerinterface/interfaces/062_ranger.def`.

 ```tiobox
 int main (){